Free Tour Ghent

 Minimum number of 5 people is required for the tour to take place.

-Online payments are accepted via: Visa, Mastercard, Apple Pay and Google Pay.
+Online payments are accepted via: Visa, Mastercard, REVOLUT, Apple Pay and Google Pay.

-Up to 6 people who know each other are allowed.
+Up to 6 adults and 4 children who know each other are allowed.

 No suitable for people with reduced mobility.